A M E N G I N E E R I N G

 Key Characteristics of Medium Carbon Steel

-3. Hardness: Medium carbon steel has greater hardness and wear resistance, particularly when treated with heat processes like quenching and tempering.
+3. Hardness: Provides superior hardness and wear resistance, especially after processes like quenching and tempering.

-4. Machinability: It is generally easy to machine, though machinability decreases with increasing hardness.
+4. Machinability: Easy to machine in its annealed state; machinability decreases with increased hardness.

-5. Heat Treatability: Medium carbon steel is heat treatable, allowing for improvements in mechanical properties such as strength, hardness, and toughness through processes like annealing, normalizing, quenching, and tempering.
+5. Heat Treatability: Highly responsive to heat treatments, allowing tailored mechanical properties such as strength, hardness, and toughness.

 Common Grades of Medium Carbon Steel